Queenan Global Health Awards

 Fellowship Opportunities

 The first four fellowships require a formal application.
-Prior to departure, awardees will be required to attend a travel medicine clinic and procure evacuation insurance.
+Before departure, awardees must attend a travel medicine clinic and procure evacuation insurance.
 Award funds may be used to defray the cost of these expenses.
-Awardees will need to confirm with their medical insurance providers whether additional insurance is required for their stay overseas.
+Awardees must confirm with their medical insurance providers whether additional insurance is required to stay overseas.

-Applications open June 1 and are due by September 1.
-Award amounts vary by opportunity as described below:
+Applications open June 3, 2024.
+Award amounts vary by opportunity, as described below:

 The 6-month stay in Geneva is no longer a requirement.

-This award is presented to a practicing obstetrician from a LMIC who is an author (first preferably, but co-authors are also eligible) of an abstract submitted to the SMFM Annual Pregnancy Meeting.
-The award will not be given to authors from high-income countries, or to abstracts without actively-participating authors from low- or middle-income countries.
+• This award is presented to a practicing obstetrician from an LMIC who is an author (first preferably, but co-authors are also eligible) of an abstract submitted to the SMFM Annual Pregnancy Meeting.
+The award will not be given to authors from high-income countries or abstracts without actively participating authors from low- or middle-income countries.
 No application is required.

-Visit our YouTube channel to hear presentations from four of our recent Queenan fellows and learn how funding from the Foundation for SMFM has impacted their careers.
+Visit our YouTube channel to learn how funding from the Foundation for SMFM has impacted the careers of recent Queenan fellows.

 2015